xinyuwei-david/david-share/Deep-Learning/Make-High-Quality-Dataset-From-WARC/readme.md

 ## Minhash deduplication

-My code uses the local executor `LocalPipelineExecutor` to execute the data deduplication pipeline, which includes the following steps:
+I use the local executor `LocalPipelineExecutor` to execute the data deduplication pipeline, which includes the following steps:

 - **Configuring Minhash**: Setting up Minhash with 64-bit hashes for better precision and fewer false positives (collisions).